 To find out if your baby is ready for solid foods, look for these signs:

-- Holds his or her neck up in a steady position
+- Holds their neck up in a steady position

-- Sits up on his or her own without support
+- Sits up on their own without support

-- Opens his or her mouth to eat food when you offer it
+- Opens their mouth to eat food when you offer it

 - Moves lower lip in when you take the spoon away

-- Is able to hold the food in his or her mouth and swallow it
+- Is able to hold the food in their mouth and swallow it

-- Is interested in the food that people are eating around his or her and reaches for food
+- Is interested in the food that people are eating around them and reaches for food

 Tips for Feeding Your Baby Solids

-To help your child learn to eat solid foods, remember the following:
+To help your baby learn to eat solid foods, remember the following:

 - Choose a time when your baby is rested and happy.